The Complete Guide to Disney World Resort Hotel Transportation

-Is transportation free at Disney’s Resorts?
+Is transportation free at Disney’s Resort Hotels?

 Can you use Disney transportation to travel between resorts?